nixworks/public/news/2012/05/2/index.md

 ##### Eskinder Nega
 ### [Imprisoned journalist and blogger Eskinder Nega is awarded the PEN America's "Freedom to Write" annual prize for publishing articles critical of Ethiopia's human rights record. ](/news/2012/05/2/imprisoned-journalist-and-blogger-eskinder-nega-is-awarded-the-pen-america-s-freedom-to-write-annual-prize-for-publishing-articles-critica.md)
-_Context: PEN America, Ethiopia, Eskinder Nega_
+_Context: PEN America, Eskinder Nega, Ethiopia_

 ##### Edvard Munch
 ### [Edvard Munch's "The Scream" sells for a record $US119,922,500 in an auction in New York City. ](/news/2012/05/2/edvard-munch-s-the-scream-sells-for-a-record-us119-922-500-in-an-auction-in-new-york-city.md)
-_Context: Edvard Munch, New York City, The Scream_
+_Context: The Scream, New York City, Edvard Munch_

 ##### German
 ### [A court in the German city of Mannheim rules that Microsoft has infringed Motorola Mobility's patents and bans Xbox 360 gaming consoles and Windows 7 operating system from sale in Germany. ](/news/2012/05/2/a-court-in-the-german-city-of-mannheim-rules-that-microsoft-has-infringed-motorola-mobility-s-patents-and-bans-xbox-360-gaming-consoles-and.md)
-_Context: Microsoft, Xbox 360, German, German, Motorola Mobility, Mannheim, Windows 7_
+_Context: Motorola Mobility, Mannheim, Windows 7, Microsoft, German, German, Xbox 360_

 ##### News Corporation
 ### [The News Corporation board expresses its "full confidence" in Rupert Murdoch following a UK government media committee's conclusion yesterday that Murdoch is "not a fit person" to run a major international business. ](/news/2012/05/2/the-news-corporation-board-expresses-its-full-confidence-in-rupert-murdoch-following-a-uk-government-media-committee-s-conclusion-yesterda.md)